"If you don't know where you're going, you might wind up some place else." ― Yogi Berra

-Which means you can accordingly rephrase your resume (more specifically, your Key Skills & Summary sections) to include this phrase wherever relevant.
+Which means you can accordingly rephrase your resume (more specifically, your Key Skills & resume Objective sections) to include this phrase wherever relevant.

 Note that 'wherever relevant' is the key.

-Any monkey with a keyboard can stuff his/her resume with keywords, and both the HRs and ATS are well equipped to smell that from a mile away.
+Any monkey with a keyboard can stuff his/her resume objective statement with keywords, and both the HRs and ATS are well equipped to smell that from a mile away.

 Incorporate only those keywords and skills which you can confidently substantiate if given the chance during the interview.

-Use our online resume builder to create your resume and get access to sample resume summary and objective sections.
+Use our online resume builder to create your resume and get access to resume objective sample resume summary and resume objective sections.